• Skip to primary navigation

 Instructions

-• Place the egg in a mini food processor or blender and pulse until just mixed.;
+• Start by ensuring your egg is at room temperature.
+This helps in creating a smooth mayonnaise.
+Place the egg in a mini food processor or blender and pulse until mixed.

-• Taste your mayo for seasoning, adding more salt, pepper or lemon juice to suit your taste.;
+• Taste your mayo and adjust seasoning according to your preference by adding more salt, pepper, or lemon juice if needed.

-• It can be stored in the fridge for up to one week in a glass jar
+• Your homemade mayo can be stored in the fridge for up to one week in a glass jar.

 Notes